fenago/python-networking-sysadmins/scripting/lab_guides/Lab_15.md

-In the preceding example, we imported the `requests` module to get the request.
-Next, we created a request object, `req_obj`, and specified a link from where we want to get the request.
-And next, we printed it.
-The output we got is a status code `200`, which indicates success.

 Now, we are going to see the `POST` request example.
 `POST` requests are used for sending data to a server.
 Create